chikien2412/chikien2412/README.md

 👀 I am seeking an internship

-🌱 I'm studying at Thuy Loi university
+🌱 I'm currently studying for a bachelor's degree in Information Technology at the Thuy Loi University

 📫 How to reach me: My contact: chikien2412@gmail.com